Search This Blog

 PowerMeter Google's PowerMeter is being retired Sept.
 16. Google

-For all their promise to save money and energy use, household energy management systems apparently can’t catch on.
+Household energy management systems apparently can't catch on despite their promise to save money and energy use.
 Do consumers just not want to know how much power theirelectronics guzzle on a daily basis?

 Cisco Systems is the latest tech giant to abandon its foray into home energy management systems, on the heels of announcements earlier this summer by Microsoft and Google.
 Cisco’s networking prowess was supposed to help connect the various software systems used to control heating, cooling, ventilation and other environmental factors in a home or building, but the company is moving away from that project, according to Adam Aston over at GreenBiz.